FME Version

 Intelligent: Filtering capability provides conditional attribute mapping. (for example, if PipeStatus = Active then featureID becomes ActiveID, if PipeStatus = Abandoned then featureID becomes AbandonedID)

-Efficient: Multiple source Feature Types can be routed into the same SchemaMapper to provide simultaneous mapping functionality.
+Efficient: Multiple source feature types can be routed into the same SchemaMapper to provide simultaneous mapping functionality.

 Tutorial Series